 Then there's the calefactory.

 It's quite interesting how little information is readily available to describe precisely what a calefactory is and what typically went on inside one.
-I think that's part of the reason Jason left the calefactory description in the text game so limited -- in fact, other than the heat in the room, there isn't much description of it at all:
+I think that's part of the reason Jason left the calefactory description in the text game so limited -- in fact, other than the heat in the room, there isn't much description of it at all:>look

 Calefactory